CharlGottschalk/approvejs/README.md

 Using ApproveJs, you can automate validation however you please.

-Personally, I use [Vue.js](http://vuejs.org/guide/events.html) and use bindings to handle when validation occurs and display any errors.
+Personally, I use [Vue.js](http://vuejs.org/guide/events.html) and use bindings to handle when validation occurs and how errors are displayed.

 If you like to be in control or have a little OCD like me, ApproveJs is for you.